 Where can I get these healthy fats to boost the immune system?

-- Cod liver oil – I recommend fermented cod liver oil rendered the traditional way with no heat to denature nutrients and delicate omega-3 fats.
+- Cod liver oil – I recommend high vitamin cod liver oil rendered the traditional way with no heat to denature nutrients and delicate omega-3 fats.

 - Egg yolks – Ask around to find your nearest grass-based farmer or backyard enthusiast.